 China’s vast middle class and increasingly wealthy upper middle class will continue to be among the top drivers of global growth.

-As the population gets wealthier, consumer priorities are changing.
-For example, infant nutrition, health and hygiene have become top concerns.
+As the population gets wealthier, their priorities are changing.
+For example, infant nutrition, health and hygiene have become top priorities.
 That’s great for a company like Reckitt Benckiser, a Dutch British multinational that specializes in baby formula Enfamil and other personal care products.
 French food products powerhouse Danone is capitalizing on escalating demand for yogurt and other dairy foods in China.
 L’Oreal is another good example.
 The company has overcome a slowdown in Europe’s economies by tapping into the strong demand for cosmetics in China, India and other Asian markets.
-It has, in fact, managed to grow revenue around 15% year over year.
-If you just think of L’Oreal as a French company, you are missing the point and the opportunity.
+It has, in fact, managed to grow revenues by around 15% year over year.
+If you just think of L’Oreal as a France-based company, you are missing the point and the opportunity.

 In addition to following consumer demand patterns, we closely follow how corporate management is navigating these trends.
 Take LVMH Group, the holding company that owns, among many others, the iconic Louis Vuitton brand.
 The company has exhibited a highly disciplined management of its cash flow.
 It has redeployed much of its cash flow to expand its portfolio of brands while simultaneously pursuing a policy of growing the dividend initiated by the controlling Arnault family a dozen years ago.